takawago/MCW-Security/Hands-on lab/Before the HOL - Security baseline on Azure.md

     - Location: Select a **location** for the Resource group.

         >**Note**: You may receive an error if you pick a region that does not support this lab.
-We recommend using East US, East US 2, West Central US, or West US 2.
+We recommend using 東日本, East US, East US 2, West Central US, or West US 2.

+    - Admin Password: **p@ssword1rocks** for default

     - Modify the **sqlservername** to be something unique such as **azsecurity-\[your initials or first name\]**.